 Whether you’re the a new business owner or part of an existing operation ready to move to the next level, there are three things you need to let potential customers know you have what it takes to earn their business: being bonded, licensed and insured.

 Certainly there are other factors that wise clients should consider when searching for a company to create a contract with, including the quality of past projects, attention to detail, costs and focus on customer service.

-But knowing how to get bonded and going through the bonding process in order to receive those other credentials demonstrates that you’ve taken all the required steps to make sure your clients/customers are protected if anything ever goes wrong, your employees are protected if they hurt themselves on the job, and you agree to follow all local rules or regulations for whatever state or municipality you’re working in.
+But knowing the process of getting bonded and going through the process in order to receive those other credentials demonstrates that you’ve taken all the required steps to make sure your clients/customers are protected if anything ever goes wrong, your employees are protected if they hurt themselves on the job, and you agree to follow all local rules or regulations for whatever state or municipality you’re working in.

 All three areas are important and collectively show that you take what you do seriously and that appropriate officials recognize this commitment.
-But knowing how to get bonded and the bonded process remain the most essential ingredients.
+But knowing the bonded process remain the most essential ingredients.
 Call us today!
 We are the nations leading Surety Bond agency.
 We partner with phenomenal bonding companies such as Chubb Surety, The Hartford, and many more.
 Too many to list.
 Let us shop your bond for you!